Admissions for International Students

 If you are a non-native speaker of English, you may submit an official copy of your TOEFL, IELTS, Eiken, SAT, or ACT or an equivalent national exam such as the international baccalaureate or A level exams to the Admissions Office.
 Students with a test score of TOEFL iBT 61, IELTS 5.5 or Eiken 2A may be admitted directly into a degree program at UH Hilo providing the academic requirements have been met.

 Applicants who meet the academic requirements but have no test results, or test results below the scores listed above, may be admitted first into the English Language Institute (ELI) to prepare for study in a degree program at the University.

 Once students arrive at UH Hilo, unless exempted based on test scores, non-native speakers of English must take the English Proficiency Placement Assessment and the Writing Placement Assessment prior to registration.
 Student performance in these tests will determine course placement.

 English Language Institute

-Students who meet the University's academic admission requirements and have not taken a test of English, or who have a score of less than 500, can enter the English Language Institute first as preparation for academic study at the University.
+Students who meet the University's academic admission requirements and but require additional English language instruction (see English proficiency), can enter the English Language Institute first as preparation for academic study at the University.
 The student examinee copy of the test results can be faxed to Admissions.
 This will speed the processing of your application while we wait for the official copies to arrive.

 International Student Resources